We moved as a squad, fresh as we could possibly be, ready to have a blast.

 “Maria!”
 Katy berated.

 Abrupt and heartily, Thomas cracked up.
 I looked back up, and saw Thomas wipe an eye with his thumb.
-He still a bandage around it.
+He still had a bandage around it.
 Back at the church, after our conversation.
 From when he pricked himself with my knife.
 A temporary, improvised solution.

 My makeup amplified the flush of red coming to my face.